apollo

 How to manage the interaction:

-Co-administration of Addkay Tablet with clidinium bromide is not recommended, it can be taken if prescribed by the doctor.
-However, if you experience symptoms such as severe stomach pain, bloating, sudden dizziness or lightheadedness, nausea, vomiting (especially with blood), decreased hunger, black, tarry stools, consult the doctor immediately.
-Do not discontinue any medications without consulting a doctor.
+Taking Biperiden with Addkay Tablet is not recommended as it can lead to an interaction, but can be taken if prescribed by the doctor.
+However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
+Do not discontinue any medications without a doctor's advice.

 How does the drug interact with Addkay Tablet:

-Coadministration of Oxybutynin with Addkay Tablet can increase the risk of developing stomach ulcers.
+Taking Doxepin with Addkay Tablet can increase the risk of stomach ulcers.

 How to manage the interaction:

-Taking Oxybutynin with Addkay Tablet is generally avoided as it can lead to an interaction, it can be taken when a doctor has prescribed it.
-Consult the doctor immediately if you experience severe stomach pain, bloating, lightheadedness, dizziness, vomiting (especially with blood), decreased hunger, or dark stools.
-Do not discontinue any medication without contacting a doctor.
+Taking Doxepin with Addkay Tablet is not recommended, as it can lead to an interaction, but it can be taken if a doctor has prescribed it.
+However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), loss of appetite, or dark, tarry stools, consult the doctor immediately.
+Do not discontinue any medications without a doctor's advice.

 How does the drug interact with Addkay Tablet: